Steven23X/Techflow-OOP/ReadMe.md

 ## **Task 2**

 ### **Inheritance**
-- [ ] At least two different inheritance hierarchies.
+- [X] At least two different inheritance hierarchies.

-1. Product Hierarchy - TF_Product -> TF_GraphicsCard, TF_Processor, TF_MotherBoard
+1. Product Hierarchy - TF_Product -> TF_GraphicsCard, TF_Processor, TF_MotherBoard.
-2. Payment Method Hierarchy - TF_PaymentMethod ->
+2. Payment Method Hierarchy - TF_PaymentMethod -> TF_CreditCard, TF_Cash.
-- [ ] At least two different access modifiers on the inherited class .
+- [X] At least two different access modifiers on the inherited class .
+- public and protected.

 - [X] At least one class that uses multiple inheritance.
+- TF_GraphicsCard, TF_Processor, TF_MotherBoard use TF_Product and the interface.

 - [X] Call at least once a constructor (with parameters) from a base class, using an initialization list in the child class's constructor.
 - [X] At least two data members and at least one method with the protected access modifier.
+- In TF_PaymentMethod.

 ### **Interfaces and Virtual Methods**
 - [X] Define and extend at least one interface that has at least two methods.
+- TF_DisplayInterface.

 - [X] Define and extend at least one abstract base class.
+- TF_PaymentMethod.

 - [X] Identify in the project at least one situation where the virtual destructor needs to be called.
+- When delete pointer after downcasting.

-- [ ] Define at least four virtual methods that will be overridden in subclasses.
+- [X] Define at least four virtual methods that will be overridden in subclasses.
+- TF_DisplayInterface and TF_PaymentMethod.

 ### **Execution Polymorphism**
 - [X] Identify at least four places where runtime polymorphism occurs.
+- When using the interface.

 - [X] Identify at least four instances of upcasting.
+- Products of different types in vector.

 - [X] Perform downcasting in at least one situation in your code, using dynamic_cast or RTTI.
+- Getting Details of a Product.

 ### **Exceptions**
 - [ ] Define at least one custom exception type that extends std::exception.